ChrisJabb21/react-portfolio-api/README.md

 # Project Overview
----
 A React app that uses a Portfolio API for fetching changes and generate resume and portfolio information to the frontend made to gitconnected profile.

-Technologies used: React, Node Sass, Carbon React UI Library (Carbon Design System), portfolio API for endpoint to provide portfolio information and fetch updates
+Technologies used: React, Node Sass, Carbon React UI Library (Carbon Design System), portfolio API for endpoint to provide portfolio information and fetch updates.

 # Project Setup
----
 ## Getting Started with Portfolio API

 More on portfolio API at [gitconnected](https://gitconnected.com/).